 As noted above, codeine is eliminated from the body fairly quickly by the kidneys.
 On average, the substance remains present in urine for 1-2 days.

 Codeine can show up in saliva drug tests in as few as 15 minutes.
-Typically, the drug will fall below beneath testable levels in 1-2 days.
+Typically, the drug will fall below testable levels in 1-2 days.

 A hair follicle test can detect codeine for up to 90 days.
-The effectiveness of hair testing depends on hair length and heaviness of drug use.
+The effectiveness of hair testing depends on hair length and the heaviness of drug use.
 However, unlike other testing methods, it can take 1 to 3 weeks for the drug to show up following initial ingestion.

 Despite its legitimate medical uses, codeine also carries a risk for abuse and addiction.
 Like many painkillers, it can cause physical dependence, and medications containing codeine have faced increasing restrictions in the pharmaceutical industry.

 If you or someone you love is struggling with opiates like codeine, please reach out today for assistance.
 Our expert, caring staff is ready to help you.
 We have a long history of safe, effective treatment at our Palmer Lake, Colorado facilities.
 Get in touch today.